ESA-VirES/WebClient-Framework/readme.md

-# EOxClient
+# VirES for Swarm web client

-The EOxClient focuses on creating a webclient for map applications, which allows easy customization through a centralized configuration concept.
+The VirES for Swarm we blint focuses on creating a webclient for map applications, which allows easy customization through a centralized configuration concept.

 ## Technologies used